Trading GBP/JPY

 The Brexit decision of 2016 also had far-reaching implications.
 Although the repercussions were felt for less time than the crunch of 2008, volatility was still substantial.
 In June 2016, the GBP/JPY traded from a high of 160.66 to a low of 133.31.

-However, the all-time records for this currency pair weren’t at either of these periods.
+However, the all-time records for this currency pair weren’t during these periods.
 Instead, they were:

 Role of the Great British Pound